How does it help to predict upper limb motor outcomes?

-The original PREP algorithm combined clinical measures and neurological biomarkers in the initial days after stroke to predict upper limb functional outcomes at 3 months.
+The original PREP prediction tool combined clinical measures and neurological biomarkers in the initial days after stroke to predict upper limb functional outcomes at 3 months.
 It included a shoulder abduction and finger extension (SAFE) clinical score, transcranial magnetic stimulation (TMS) to assess corticospinal tract function and magnetic resonance imaging (MRI) to evaluate the structural characteristics of white matter in the posterior limbs of the internal capsules.
 Each of these was not required for all patients though, for example a SAFE score alone allowed a prediction for almost 50% of patients.

-The main strength of the original PREP algorithm was that it was a simple, sequential decision tree.
+The main strength of the original PREP prediction tool was that it was a simple, sequential decision tree.
 Its limitations include predicting the minimum level of function that the patient could be expected to achieve within 3 months, rather than a specific level of function which would be more useful.
 It also required TMS and MRI for some patients which many clinical settings do not have the equipment or expertise to perform.

-What does the PREP2 algorithm look like?
+What does the PREP2 prediction tool look like?

-PREP2 is a modified and improved version of the original PREP algorithm that predicts an Excellent, Good, Limited or Poor upper limb motor function outcome for individual patients.
+PREP2 is a modified and improved version of the original PREP prediction tool that predicts an Excellent, Good, Limited or Poor upper limb motor function outcome for individual patients.
 If a patient achieves a SAFE score of five or more within 72 hours post-stroke, knowing their age allows prediction of an Excellent or Good upper limb outcome.
 If the SAFE score is less than five at 72 hours post-stroke, the NIHSS score can be obtained at this time and a TMS assessment scheduled within the next 3 days.
 Patients in whom TMS elicited MEPs in the paretic upper limb (MEP+) are predicted to have a Good outcome.
 MEP- patients with an NIHSS score <7 are predicted to have a Limited outcome, while MEP- patients with an NIHSS score ≥7 are predicted to have a Poor outcome.